apache/fluo/docs/applications.md

 # Fluo Applications

-Once you have Fluo installed and running on your cluster, you can now run Fluo applications which consist of clients and observers.
+Once you have Fluo installed and running on your cluster, you can run Fluo applications consisting of [clients and observers](architecture.md).
+This documentations will shows how to :

+ * Create a Fluo client
+ * Create a Fluo observer
+ * Initialize a Fluo Application
+ * Start and stop a Fluo application (which consists of Oracle and Worker processes)

+## Fluo Maven Dependencies

 For both clients and observers, you will need to include the following in your Maven pom: